AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

       The GCP Export Locations page is displayed.

-   1. (Conditional) If you previously added a GCP account and location:
+   1. (Conditional) If you previously configured a GCP account and location (as described in [Configure cloud import and export accounts](/help/components/locations/configure-import-accounts.md) and [Configure cloud import and export locations](/help/components/locations/configure-import-locations.md)):

       1. Select the account from the [!UICONTROL **Select account**] drop-down menu.